The Oldest House Museum Wedding Photography Guide

 8-minute walk

-St. Augustine's oldest B&B, full of historic charm.
-Intimate setting ideal for smaller wedding parties.
+St. Augustine's longest-running B&B, full of old-world charm.
+Intimate setting ideal for smaller parties.

 Old City House Inn